A Living Legacy

 When it's time to begin planning your estate, you think about the people and organizations that have played a role in your life.
-You have generously supported Dolphin Scholarship Foundation during your lifetime, because you believe in our mission to provide undergraduate and vocational financial assistance for eligible members of the Submarine Force and their dependents.
+You have generously supported Dolphin Scholarship Foundation during your lifetime because you believe in our mission to provide undergraduate and vocational financial assistance for eligible members of the Submarine Force and their dependents.
 You understand DSF will continue to make a positive difference far into the future.

 Did you know that over half of all adult Americans do not have a will?
 With your will, you can receive the gratification of knowing that your generosity can create a living legacy.
-By planning now, you can help ensure that generations of submarine families will continue to receive educational assistance from our submarine family through Dolphin Scholarship Foundation.
+By planning now, you can help ensure that generations of submarine families will continue to receive educational assistance from our submarine family through the Dolphin Scholarship Foundation.

 How can you provide for our future support?
 The answer is simple: by including a charitable bequest in your will or estate planning.

 - It is not payable until death, so it does not affect your assets or cash flow during your lifetime.

 - It is private – your will is not filed or made public until your death.

 - It is revocable – you can change the provisions in your will or trust at any time until death.

 A bequest can deliver either a specific gift to DSF, such as "I bequeath the sum of Ten Thousand ($10,000) Dollars." or a percentage of the balance remaining in your estate after taxes, expenses, and other bequests have been paid - what's known as the residue of your estate, such as "I bequeath ten percent of the residue of my estate."
 Giving a percentage of the residue can allow for more flexibility in your long-term planning.

 A charitable bequest or trust distribution is deductible for federal estate tax purposes, and there is no limit on the deduction your estate can claim.
 In addition, the gift is usually exempt from state inheritance taxes.